liavaldetaro/3d_dosimeter_DCPT/README.md

 You can modify/create files directly in Github, but it is possible to do so from your local system and commit the changes from terminal, take a look at: https://guides.github.com/activities/hello-world/

-Github is structured so that there is a main branch called MASTER that is the up to date version of the source code.
-For safety, $\textit{never}$
+Github is structured so that there is a main branch called 'MASTER' that is the up to date version of the source code.
+For safety, never update directly to it.
+You can create a branch out of 'MASTER' by selecting the option 'create a new branch for this commit and start a pull request'.
+This allows you to test out the changes without changing the main file.